JHVIW/Instagram-Photo-Downloader/README.md

 ## Note

 - Ensure you have the necessary permissions to download photos from the Instagram profile you specify.
-- This script does not support downloading photos from private profiles unless you have access.
+- This script does not support downloading photos from private profiles.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.